The Pressures of Leadership and How to Beat Them

 Today’s times are rightly described as VUCA – volatile, uncertain, complex and ambiguous.
 These factors play havoc in the life of the leader too.

 But as a leader, if you decide to face these situations with calm and equanimity, little will ruffle your feathers… In fact, you will be an inspiration to many.

-To know how to stay calm in turbulent times, to be a leader who is constantly learning, but still confident in the decisions you take, join us at our workshop titled Matchstick Leadership®.
-To register or for more details, click here.
+To know how to stay calm in turbulent times, to be a leader who is constantly learning, but still confident in the decisions you take, find out more about our workshop titled Matchstick Leadership®.
+To plan a workshop for your team, click here.